 Parking lights: how do they work and what are they for?

-Many manufacturers have adopted LED DRLs as a striking way of helping its models stand out from the crowd, shaping them to form motifs that help create a bold family identity, as well as improving safety.
+Many manufacturers have adopted LED DRLs as a striking way to help their models stand out from the crowd.
+They shape these to form motifs that help create a bold family identity, as well as improving safety.

 How do I use parking lights?

-If the vehicle you own was built before 2011 it’s likely you will need to turn on its sidelights manually.
-To check, simply start your car’s engine, ensure it’s in neutral (or park if it has an automatic gearbox) and that the handbrake is fully applied, then hop out to see if the sidelights are on or off.
-If they are off, you’ll need to either turn the lighting column stalk or a selector knob on the dashboard (usually above your right knee) to the position between off and dipped headlights.
+If the vehicle you own was built before 2011, it’s likely you will need to turn on its sidelights manually.
+To check, simply start your car’s engine, ensure the gearbox is in neutral (or ‘Park’ if it is an automatic) and that the handbrake is fully applied, then hop out to see whether the sidelights are on or off.
+If they are off, you’ll need to turn either the lighting-column stalk or a selector knob on the dashboard (usually above your right knee) to the position between off and dipped headlights.

-Many newer cars have light sensors which will automatically turn the sidelights on, followed by the dipped beam headlights as the ambient outdoor light progressively dims.
-For this function to be enabled, the lighting control switch will need to be in the 'automatic' position, which is often marked with an illuminated 'A'.
+Many newer cars have light sensors that will automatically turn the sidelights on, followed by the dipped-beam headlights as the ambient outdoor light progressively dims.
+For this function to be enabled, the lighting control switch will need to be in the ‘automatic’ position, which is often marked with an illuminated ‘A’.

 When the sidelights are turned on, the symbol in the image below will usually appear within the instrument cluster.
 Sidelights must always be lit during the hours of darkness – defined in the Road Vehicles Lighting Regulations 1989 as half an hour before sunrise and half an hour after sunset.